 Estella grinned and shook her head in amusement, "I knew you would ask this sooner or later and fair enough."

 "Ambushed?"
-Attelus asked with wide eyes, he could see were this was going from a mile away.
+Attelus asked with wide eyes; he could see where this was going from a mile away.

-"We were," she said with a nod, "but don't get me wrong, my squad was not ambushed by the foolish ill-disciplined soldiers that you have seen, no these, these attackers they where different."
+"We were," she said with a nod, "but don't get me wrong, the foolish ill-disciplined soldiers did not ambush my squad that you have seen, no these, these attackers they were different."

 "For starters Attelus, they did not wear purple flak armour like the rest of the invaders, no they wore red, and..." she paused shivering despite the warmth, " and they wore iron masks with grotesque, horrific visages emblazoned like, like-like snarling daemons and they were good, very, very good disciplined and brutal."

 Her tone and body language welled with pride.
-"There where eighty of them Attelus, eighty!
-And even though they had the surprise and we where only twenty, by the time we where two they where reduced to twenty.
-Trooper Herst Vanti and I where the only ones remaining he was badly injured I tried to carry him with me as we ran but..."
+"There were eighty of them Attelus, eighty!
+And even though they had the surprise and we were only twenty, by the time we were two, they were reduced to twenty.
+Trooper Herst Vanti and I were the only ones remaining he was badly injured I tried to carry him with me as we ran but..."